enanomapper/nano-lazar-paper/nano-lazar.md

 # Methods

 The following sections give a high level overview about `nano-lazar` algorithms.
-Readers interested in unambiguous algorithm definitions can refer to the source code links in the text.
+Readers interested in unambiguous algorithm definitions should refer to the source code links in the text.

 ## Datasets